 Gerard Sarnat MD’s authored HOMELESS CHRONICLES, Disputes, 17s, Melting Ice King.
 Gerry’s published by Gargoyle, Columbia, Penn, Harvard, Brown, Stanford, Dartmouth, Main Street Rag, New Delta Review, Northampton Review, New Haven Poetry Institute, Buddhist Poetry Review, American Journal Poetry, Brooklyn Review, LA Review, San Francisco Magazine, New York Times.

-Hannah Botkin is a senior creative writing major at the University of North Carolina Wilmington.
-She enjoys expirimenting with prose to discover the world around her in new ways.
+Hannah Botkin graduated from the University of North Carolina Wilmington with a BFA in Creative Writing and certificate in publishing.
+She enjoys experimenting with poetry to discover the world around her in new ways.
 She has been published in Atlantis and Tiny Seed Literary Journal with the help of her service dog Gatsby who peer edits all her work.

 Ciera Lloyd doesn’t know a world without writing.
 She earned her BFA in creative writing from UNCW.
 In September, she will begin her studies for her master of fine arts in creative writing at City, University of London.
 She, and her other published work, can be found on Instagram @ciera.lloyd.